 Disclosure: This post may contain affiliate links.
 If you purchase an item that I link to then I will make a small commission, at no extra cost to you.

 When you are planning a trip abroad, then something that you are likely to forget about is what to do if you get sick when you’re away.
 When you’re abroad you’re out of your comfort zone, may not speak the language, and may not know what is around you to help.
 So taking care of yourself when you are away is really key.
-Then you can make the most of your trip.
+You will need to make sure that you take care of your skin, your hair, your eyes, ears (I recommend Auris Ear Care) and nose as well as your internal organs!
 So here are some top tips to helping you to stay healthy and well as you travel.

 When you’re crossing over time zones then it can be tricky to know what time it is and what your body wants to be doing.
 But aiming to get enough sleep when you travel is really important.
 Your body does need to rest up when you travel, especially when you’re travelling far.
 Listen to your body and sleep when you need to, which is essential if you’re going to be out a lot and will be exerting yourself.